elf64/image_to_ascii_image/README.md

-# Ascii to ascii image
+# Image to ascii image
 Convert image to ascii image
 ```
 Version 0.3